Skip to content

 The Simple Takeaway

-If hanging ceiling storage is not listed in the loading box, it was never part of the design.
-This is not opinion.
-It is what the drawing says.
+If it’s not in the loading criteria, it was never part of the design.